georust/rinex/doc/observation.md

 ### CRINEX - Compressed OBS records

-Compressed OBS records are not parsed at the moment because this lib is not able to decompress them.
-You have to manually decompress them prior parsing them for this lib to fully parse them.
+Compressed OBS records are not fully parsed at the moment because this lib is not able to decompress them.
+You have to manually decompress them prior anything.
+If you pass a compressed RINEX to this lib, only the header will be parsed and the record is set to _None_.
+Link to CRX2RNX [official decompressoin tool](https://terras.gsi.go.jp/ja/crx2rnx.html)

+Some uncompressed V3 OBS files result in format violations, where _epochs_ are described in a single line longer than 60 characters.
+This parser can deal with that scenario and should parse every sane epoch.

 ## Observation Record content

-The OBS record is sorted by `Epoch` and by `Sv`.
+The OBS records are sorted by `Epoch` : observation timestamps and `EpochFlags`.
-The actual observations (physical measurements) are indexed by using their standard RINEX codes, refer to their official definition.
+An `Epoch` comprises all observations per `Sv` and a clock offset (f32) value.
+Observations per _Sv_ are finally sorter per standard RINEX observation codes.

 Grab an OBS record from a given file: